Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * [VanPool, C. (2019).
 Ancient medicinal plants of South America.
 Proceedings of the National Academy of Sciences, 116(23), 11087-11089.](https://doi.org/10.1073/pnas.1906805116)

 ## Caballo Muerto, Peru - Moche Valley - Cupisnique culture (2100 BCE - 200 BCE)

+`It is believed that the site was occupied from 1500 to 400 BC and belongs to the Middle Formative period.
+Among the contemporary sites in the other valleys of the northern coast of Peru are Limoncarro in Jequetepeque, Cerro Blanco in Nepeña District of Ancash Region, Pallka in Casma Valley, Santa Lucia in Lambayeque Region, and Ñañañique in Piura Region.
+In the northern highlands, the related sites are Huacaloma, Kuntur Wasi (both near Cajamarca), and Pacopampa.`

 * [Caballo Muerto](https://en.wikipedia.org/wiki/Caballo_Muerto)